99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Data volumes: share data between containers, Specify both containers in the definition.
 Mount a shared volume, so like some task can write to a path, and a logging task can read from it and save them. for EC2 instance storage, for Fargate ephemeral storage tied to lifecycle.
 Create one task definition.

+ECS Cluster queries are expressions that enable you to group objects.
+For example, you can control the placement of tasks onto groups container instances by attributes such as Availability Zone, instance type, or custom metadata.

 Amazon ECR
 elastic container registry, used to store and manage docker images on AWS private repo for your account or public repo using ECR public gallery